alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-rule-on-seeking-forgiveness-for-mushrik.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "A Muslim is not permitted to seek forgiveness for grandparents who die as Mushriks"
+date: 2020-10-11
 hijri: Safar 24, 1442 AH
-date: 2020-10-11
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 11248"
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-category: [misc, shirk, polytheism]
-summary: "It is impermissible for a Muslim to invoke Allah's Forgiveness for their grandparents or others, if they died in Shirk."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 11248
+summary: It is impermissible for a Muslim to invoke Allah's Forgiveness for their grandparents or others, if they died in Shirk.
+title: A Muslim is not permitted to seek forgiveness for grandparents who die as Mushriks
 ---

 ### Question: